 There are no financial or operating covenants related to the 2026 Convertible Notes.
-The indenture governing these notes contains customary events of default with respect to the 2026 Convertible Notes and provides that upon the occurrence and continuation of certain events of default, the Trustee or the holders of at least 25 percent in aggregate principal amount of the 2026 Convertible Notes then outstanding may declare all principal of and accrued and any unpaid interest on the 2026 Convertible Notes then outstanding to be immediately due and payable.
+The indenture governing these notes contains customary events of default with respect to the 2026 Convertible Notes and provides that upon the occurrence and continuation of certain events of default, the Trustee or the holders of at least 25 percent in aggregate principal amount of the 2026 Convertible Notes then outstanding, may declare all principal of, and accrued and any unpaid interest on, the 2026 Convertible Notes then outstanding to be immediately due and payable.
 In case of certain events of bankruptcy or insolvency involving the Company, all of the principal of and accrued and unpaid interest on the 2026 Convertible Notes will automatically become immediately due and payable.

-In accounting for the issuance of the 2026 Convertible Notes, we separated the 2026 Convertible Notes into liability and equity components and allocated \$449 million to the liability component and \$126 million to the equity component.
+In accounting for the issuance of the 2026 Convertible Notes, we separated the 2026 Convertible Notes into liability and equity components, and allocated \$449 million to the liability component and \$126 million to the equity component.
 The resulting debt discount is amortized as interest expense.
-As of June 30, 2021, the effective interest rate was 4.96% and the remaining debt discount amortization period was 4.5 years.
+As of March 31, 2021, the effective interest rate was 4.96% and the remaining debt discount amortization period was 4.8 years.
 We had debt issuance costs, including initial purchasers' discount to underwriters, of \$15 million related to the 2026 Convertible Notes, which were allocated to the liability and equity components based on their relative values.
 Issuance costs attributable to the liability component are amortized to interest expense over the term of the 2026 Convertible Notes, and issuance costs attributable to the equity component are included along with the equity component in shareholders' equity.
+During the first quarter of 2021, our interest expense related to the 2026 Convertible Notes was \$5 million, all of which related to the amortization of the debt discount.

-The following table shows the net carrying value of the 2026 Convertible Notes.
+The following table shows the net carrying value of the 2026 Convertible Notes at March 31, 2021:

-(\$ in millions) At June 30, 2021 At Decen nber 31, 2020
+(\$ in millions) At Mar rch 31, 2021

 Liability component

-Principal amount \$ 575 \$
+Principal amount \$ 575

-Unamortized debt discount (116)
+Unamortized debt discount (121)

-Unamortized debt issuance costs (11)
+Unamortized debt issuance costs (12)

-Net carrying amount of the liability component \$ 448 \$
+Net carrying amount of the liability component \$ 442

-Carrying amount of equity component, net of issuance costs \$ 117 \$
+Carrying amount of equity component, net of issuance costs \$ 117